UTSA football at a glance

 Home opener: vs. Baylor, Sept.
 8, 6 p.m., Alamodome

-But new defensive coordinator Jason Rollins faces the daunting task of replacing Davenport, last season’s Conference USA Defensive Player of the Year.
+But new defensive coordinator Jason Rollins faces the daunting task of replacing C-USA Defensive Player of the Year Marcus Davenport, a defensive end who was selected by the New Orleans Saints with the 14th overall pick in this spring’s NFL draft.

 Wilson promoted Rollins, associate head coach and linebackers coach the past two years, to defensive coordinator after Pete Golding left the Roadrunners in mid-December to join Nick Saban’s staff at Alabama.